MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-scripts.md

 An excessively long interval can delay the system and inconvenience users.
 However, if the interval is too short, prerequisite tasks might not be done, and the system can appear to be ready prematurely.

-- If you disable or do not configure this setting the system lets the combined set of scripts run for up to 600 seconds (10 minutes).
+- If you disable or don't configure this setting the system lets the combined set of scripts run for up to 600 seconds (10 minutes).
 This is the default.
 <!-- MaxGPOScriptWaitPolicy-Description-End -->

 <!-- MaxGPOScriptWaitPolicy-Editable-Begin -->